TUDAYFR/spotifyPlayedSong/README.md

 # spotifyPlayedSong
-this a python script to get live data from your Spotify account
+this a python script to get live data from your Spotify account.
+Like Device and played song.